alcharra/docker-deploy-action/README.md

 ## Important Notes

-- This action is designed for Linux servers (Debian, Ubuntu, etc.)
+- This action is designed for Linux servers (Debian, Ubuntu, Alpine, CentOS)
 - The SSH user must have permissions to write files and run Docker commands
 - If the `project_path` does not exist, it will be created with permissions `750` and owned by the provided SSH user
 - If using Swarm mode, the target machine must be a Swarm manager